 I have the occasional cigarette.
 So, am I a smoker?

-You might not class yourself as a smoker if you only have one or two on a night out.
-However, you’re much more likely to be seen as one in the eyes of insurance companies.
+You might not class yourself as a smoker if you only have 1 or 2 on a night out.
+But you’re much more likely to be seen as one in the eyes of insurance companies.

-Most insurers have a straightforward approach to the dilemma.
-If you have had any type of nicotine in the past 12 months then you’re a smoker.
+Most insurers believe that you’re a smoker if you've had any type of nicotine in the past 12 months - even just 1 cigarette.

-If you’re not addicted – and have the willpower to give up – then it’s definitely worth considering quitting tobacco before applying for life insurance.
+If you’re not addicted or have the willpower to give up, then it’s worth considering quitting before applying for life insurance.

-Even if your initial premium is still inflated, maybe even for up to a year, at least you’ll be on the road towards a healthier and financially better life.
+Even if your initial costs are still high, at least you’re working toward a healthier and financially better lifestyle.

 What are the benefits of quitting smoking?

 Alongside the financial benefits is the boost that giving up provides to your health.
-When you stop, your lungs have the chance to start repairing themselves, according to NHS advice.
+When you stop, your lungs have the chance to slowly repair themselves, according to NHS advice.

-Other positive effects could be felt quickly.
-For example, all carbon monoxide is flushed out of your system after 48 hours, while both your taste and sense of smell should improve.
+- After 48 hours: All carbon monoxide is flushed out of your system and both your taste and sense of smell improve.

 How do life insurance companies know whether you smoke?

-You should be asked on the application form if you smoke – as well as whether you’ve done so in the past.
+You should be asked on the application form if you smoke or vape and if you’ve done so in the past.
 You need to be specific and accurate with your answers.

-If you are a smoker, you might be asked about your smoking habit.
-For example, they might want to know how many years you’ve smoked and whether that has been continuous.
+If you're a smoker, you're likely to be asked about your smoking habit.
+For example, they might want to know how many years you’ve smoked and whether that's been continuous.

-They might also be interested to know what you smoked.
-For example, were you a 20-a-day cigarette smoker or did you have a regular cigar after dinner?
+They might also be interested to know what you smoked and how much.
+For example, were you a 20-a-day cigarette smoker, or did you have 1 regular cigar after dinner?

-Linked to this could be questions about your general lifestyle and exercise.
+Linked to this are questions about your general lifestyle and exercise.
 This includes whether your health has been adversely affected by smoking.

 What happens if I lie about smoking to my life insurance provider?

-If your insurance company finds out that you’re smoking when you’ve said otherwise, they might refuse to pay out should your family make a life insurance claim after you die.
+If your insurer discovers you’re smoking or vaping when you’ve said otherwise, they might refuse to pay out.
+If your family makes a life insurance claim after you die, it could be refused.

-The truth always has a way of emerging – and our widespread use of social media platforms makes it increasingly difficult to keep anything a secret these days.
+The truth may come out, especially with our widespread use of social media, which now makes it increasingly difficult to keep anything a secret.

 What else should I be aware of as a smoker?

-The first is to double check all the information that you’ve given the insurance company is correct to the best of your knowledge.
+Check that all the information you’ve given your insurer is correct to the best of your knowledge.

-The second is to ensure you understand the policy wording – and your obligations.
-For example, it could have a caveat in place for those who start smoking after taking the policy out.
+Make sure you also understand the policy wording and your obligations.
+For example, it could have a caveat in place for those who start smoking after arranging the policy.

-If there’s anything you don’t understand then clarify this with the insurance company.
-It’s better to do so now then run the risk of your estate not getting the payout.
+If there’s anything you don’t understand, then clarify this with the insurance company.
+It’s better to do so now than risk your estate not getting the payout.